Get an annual AARP membership for only $9. Offer ends 12/11.

 In the beginning stages of Huntington’s Disease, many patients may still be able to receive care at home.
 They will likely need help doing daily activities and may have mood swings or depression that need to be addressed.
 A home nurse or health aide who can come in a few hours a day may be an option at this point.

-Many families opt for a memory care facility over an assisted living facility because of the many cognitive impairments that come along with Huntington’s Disease.
-Many times patients lose their reasoning abilities along with speech impairments.
-This can make it difficult to understand them and rationalize with them.
+Keep in mind, many families opt for a memory care facility over an assisted living facility because of the many cognitive impairments that come along with Huntington’s Disease.
+According to the National Institute of Neurological Disorders and Stroke, those with Huntington’s Disease can exhibit problems related to attention, judgment, problem-solving, and decision-making.2

 Some of the programs and services offered by memory care facilities include:

-• Secure environment.
-Since those at memory care facilities may be at risk of hurting themselves, these facilities often have special locks and other security features in place.
-They are also usually color-coded to help patients navigate their way and lessen anxiety.
+• Secure environment: Since those at memory care facilities may be at risk of hurting themselves, these facilities often have special locks and other security features in place.
+These features will often be color-coded to help patients navigate their way and lessen anxiety.

-• Programs to help with behavioral issues.
-Since depression can affect those with Huntington’s Disease, it’s important to try to improve their mood with activities and programs that can keep them active.
+• Programs to help with behavioral issues: Since depression can affect those with Huntington’s Disease, it’s important to try to improve their mood with activities and programs that keep them active.
 Memory care facilities know how to do this effectively without overstimulating patients and making them agitated.

-• Care for the entire family.
-Memory care facilities realize Huntington’s Disease and other illnesses that impair the brain can take their toll on family members as well.
+• Care for the entire family: Memory care facility staff realize Huntington’s Disease and other illnesses that impair the brain can take their toll on family members as well.
 That’s why support services for families are offered through these facilities.

 Memory care facilities can usually take care of Huntington’s Disease patients until the very last stages.
-During this time patients cannot do anything for themselves and sometimes require hospice care.
+At that time, patients struggle and sometimes require hospice care.

 How Much Does Huntington’s Disease Care Cost?

 Memory care facilities cost more than nursing homes or other types of facilities because of the extent of care that is provided.
-Although the cost will vary from state to state and in each facility, it can cost an average of $5,000 a month for a one-bedroom room in a memory care facility.
+Although the cost will vary from state to state and in each facility, the median cost is $6,500 per month for a one-bedroom room in a memory care facility as of 2024.

 Does Insurance Cover Memory Care?